Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Added SandBeaver enemy.
 Still need to implement a blindness effect when player is blinded.
 - Added SuperRoot item.
 Implemented new style of use item duration that uses time-based duration.
 - Added isHarmful identifier to the Afflictions class that helps to identify afflictions to "block" with SuperRoot
+- Added TimedAfflictions subclass to the Afflictions class
+- Added TimedBuff and TimedHeal TimedAfflictions